-10. Allegations about members of the workforce
+11. Allegations about members of the workforce

 All staff members are made aware of the boundaries of appropriate behaviour and conduct.
 These matters form part of staff induction and are outlined in the Staff Behaviour policy / Code of Conduct.
 The school works in accordance with statutory guidance and the SET procedures (ESCB, 2019) in respect of allegations against an adult working with children (in a paid or voluntary capacity).
-Section 7 of the current SET procedures provides detailed information on this.

 The school has processes in place for reporting any concerns about a member of staff (or any adult working with children).
 Any concerns about the conduct of a member of staff will be referred to the Head Teacher (or the Assistant Head Teachers in their absence).
 This role is distinct from the designated safeguarding lead as the named person should have sufficient status and authority in the school to manage employment procedures.
-Staffing matters are confidential and the school operates within statutory guidance around Data Protection.
+Where the allegation concerns a supply member of staff, the Head Teacher (or Deputy) will liaise with the supply agency, while following due process.